SAP-archive/cloud-s4-sdk-pipeline-docker/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Important design decisions are documented as an [ADR](https://github.com/SAP/cloud-s4-sdk-pipeline/tree/master/doc/architecture/decisions)
 - [ ] There are tests covering this change
 - [ ] Cx-server script in the archetypes is updated if needed
+- [ ] This change is operations-relevant and I have updated the operations guide correspondingly

 ## Merging
 Please use squash merge and provide a good commit message, e.g. inspired by the context above.